redbaty/PIN/README.md

 }
 ```

-You can launch PIN with the argument -e to create a .iap example.
+You can launch PIN with the argument `-e` or `--example` to create a .iap example.

 **Being**